 Minors can be beneficiaries, but they can't legally own their property until they come of age.
-So what happens when you leave an inheritance to a beneficiary who is still a minor?
-It depends on the nature of the bequest and state law.
+What happens when you leave an inheritance to a beneficiary who is still a minor depends on the nature of the bequest and state law.

 Minors as Beneficiaries of Direct Gifts

-When property is left directly to a minor beneficiary, such as through joint ownership of property or a payable-on-death account, the minor won't have the legal authority to take control of it.
+When property is left directly to a minor beneficiary, such as through joint ownership of property or a payable-on-death account, the minor won't have the legal authority to take control of it because of their age.

-The same holds true for inheritances received via a last will and testament or from an intestate estate -- the deceased died without a will or his last will and testament, or living trust was drafted improperly, so its terms were not honored.
+The same holds true for inheritances received via a last will and testament or from an intestate estate—when the deceased died without a will—or a living trust was drafted improperly, so its terms were not honored.

 In this case, state law determines who should receive the decedent's estate and in what measures.
-Typically, his closest kin will inherit the property.
-His estate will only go to his more distant relatives if he leaves no spouse or children.
+Typically, the closest kin will inherit the property.
+The estate will only go to more distant relatives if there is no spouse or children.

 What happens to a minor's inheritance in these cases depends on the laws of the state where the minor lives and the value of the bequest.